shay1995a/BreachFinder/README.md

 # BreachFinder
-A neat tool integrated with hunter.io and haveibeenpwned to find breaches in an organization
+A neat tool integrated with hunter.io and haveibeenpwned to find breaches in an organization was tested on windows should work on linux as well

 In order to make it work please do the following after coloning: